 - 1) A topic name, citations of the 2 related articles chosen and a brief description of the topic (one paragraph describing why the topic is appropriate and interesting, and how the 2 research articles that you have chosen will help you investigate the topic should be submitted to the "Term Paper" section of Blackboard.
+Submissions via email will not be accepted.
 This will account for 10% of the term paper grade).
-This is due by Tuesday, April 17th. - 2) The term paper topic and articles chosen should be finalized after feedback from the instructor/GTF.
-Electronic versions of the complete articles should be submitted on Blackboard by Tuesday, May 1st.
+This is due by Monday, Jan 21st. - 2) The term paper topic and articles chosen will be finalized after feedback from the instructor/GTF.
+Electronic versions of the complete articles should be submitted on Blackboard by Wednesday, Feb 6th.
 After this date, you may not change your chosen topic and articles without my consent. - 3) Peer review (optional) A draft of the paper that will be given to other students in the class to review.
-If you chose to do the peer review, you must bring a hardcopy draft of your paper to class on Thursday, May 24th.
+If you chose to do the peer review, you must bring a hardcopy draft of your paper to class on Wednesday, Feb 20th.
 If you choose to do this, it will account for 20% of the term paper grade (10 for your editing ability of your peer's paper and 10 for the draft).
 If you choose NOT to go through this process your final paper will be graded with this 20% included in the assessment.
-Edited papers are due back in class on Tuesday, May 29th - 4) The final version of the paper is due on Tuesday, June 5th.
-The paper as well as the peer edited draft (for those who took the option) should be submitted in here at the beginning of class.
+Edited papers are due back in class on Monday, Feb - 4) The final version of the paper is due on Monday, Mar 4th.
+The paper as well as the peer edited draft (for those who took the option) should be submitted in hardcopy at the beginning of class.
 The paper should include a title page, abstract and citations written in APA style (reference copies of the APA Publication Manual are available in many of the University Libraries).